Supporting COVID-19 Testing

-All sites use a self-administered nasal swab test that allows those being tested to swab their own nose onsite while in their vehicles, observed by a trained Walmart pharmacist to ensure the sample is taken correctly, and drop the sealed sample into a container on their way out of the drive-thru site.
+The drive-thru sites use a PCR self-administered nasal swab to test for active infection.
+This test allows those being tested to swab their own nose onsite while in their vehicles, observed by a trained Walmart pharmacist to ensure the sample is taken correctly, and then the sealed sample is dropped into a container on their way out of the drive-thru site.

 How long does it take to get results?

-As we continue to innovate around our COVID-19 testing, we are piloting a new model using our Neighborhood Market pharmacy window at one location in Bentonville, Arkansas.
-People being tested will be provided with a testing kit from the pharmacist through the drive-thru window tray.
-The pharmacist will observe as they swab themselves through the sealed pharmacy window, then the individual will properly seal the test in a container and plastic bag and drop their sample at a drop box as they pull out.
-Our lab courier will pick up the samples from the drop box outside at the end of the testing period.
-The test samples will never enter the pharmacy.
+Testing is available at some drive-thru pharmacy windows.
+People being tested are provided with a testing kit from the pharmacist through the drive-thru window tray.
+The pharmacist observes as they swab themselves through the sealed pharmacy window, then the individual properly seals the test in a container and plastic bag and drops their sample at a drop box as they pull out.
+A lab courier picks up the samples from the drop box outside once a day.
+The test samples never enter the pharmacy.

 Are Walmart associates at the test sites?

 Our pharmacists are observing the swabbing at Walmart pharmacy drive-thru windows.
 Other Walmart associates are helping with support tasks.